Generic Name: Azelastine (Nasal) (a ZEL as teen)

 - Avoid alcohol or other drugs and natural products that slow your actions.

-- This medicine may cause harm if swallowed.
-If Astepro (azelastine (nasal)) is swallowed, call a doctor or poison control center right away.
+- If Astepro (azelastine (nasal)) is taken by mouth, get medical help or call a poison control center right away.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Astepro (azelastine (nasal)) while you are pregnant.